Sorry, you need to enable JavaScript to visit this website.

 Move for Life (Bevæg dig for livet)

-The Move for Life strategy will be evaluated continuously by the two organisations over the 10-year period (2015–2025).
-The strategy does not focus solely on the youth population but rather the Danish population as a whole.
+The Move for Life strategy will be evaluated continuously by the two organisations over a ten-year period (2015–2025).
+The strategy does not focus solely on the youth population but rather on the Danish population as a whole.

 Promoting and supporting sport and physical activity among young people in Denmark

-According to the Act on Health (Sundhedsloven, LBK nr 210 af 27/01/2022), the Danish Health Authority (Sundhedsstyrelsen) is responsible for conveying information to the population and to the authorities on the health status of the Danish population, health-related risk factors, and the prevention of unhealthy lifestyles.
-To this end, the Danish Health Authority has developed detailed teaching material, launched information campaigns, and provided technical guidance regarding a number of risk factors.
+According to the Act on Health (Sundhedsloven, LBK nr 210 af 27/01/2022), the Danish Health Authority (Sundhedsstyrelsen) is responsible for conveying information to the public and the health status of the Danish population, health-related risk factors, and the prevention of unhealthy lifestyles to the authorities.
+To this end, the Danish Health Authority has developed detailed teaching materials, launched information campaigns, and provided technical guidance regarding a number of risk factors.
 Eleven so-called ‘health promotion packages’ were published in 2012 and 2013, and in a second edition in 2018, to assist decision-makers and healthcare professionals in setting priorities when planning and organising health-promotion efforts at the local level.
 The packages all contain recommendations based on scientific knowledge to support the preventive work of the municipalities.
 The implementation of the packages is supported by the Centre for Practical Prevention established by Local Government Denmark, the national association of municipalities.

 Each health promotion package includes basic recommendations and performance indicators for four action areas:

-• Framework (plans and policies at municipal level)
+• Framework (plans and policies at the municipal level)

 • Initiatives (counselling, training, treatment)